wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-jms-protocol.md

 ## Synapse configuration

 Following are the integration artifacts that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml tab='Inbound Endpoint'
  <?xml version="1.0" encoding="UTF-8"?>